millervm/bookcase_reading_list/README.md

 # Usage

-To use the application, clone the repository, run rake db:migrate, and run shotgun to access it in your browser.
+To use the application, clone the repository, run <code>rake db:migrate</code>, and run <code>shotgun</code> to access it in your browser.

 Each user must first create an account, which requires an email address, username, and password in order to access the other features.

+# Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/millervm/bookcase_reading_list.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+# License

+The application is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).